Henkjan1110/intro-programming-website/data/week6/4-using-existing-classes.md

 </programming-exercise>

 ## Static methods
-When looking at the [documentation]() for the `LocalDate` class we see that no constructors are given.
-This has to do with the fact that `LocalDate` objects are created by means of a `static` method.
-As discussed before, `static` indicates that a method is not part of an object of the class, but instead belongs directly to the class.
+When looking at the [documentation]() for the `LocalDate` class, we can observe that no constructors are given.
+This is because `LocalDate` objects are created by means of a `static` method.
+As discussed before, `static` methods are not part of an object of the class, but instead belong directly to the class.
 For this reason, we often refer to `static` methods as `static methods`, while methods that are not `static` are referred to as `instance methods`.
-They can also be found under these names in the documentation.
+These terms can also be found in the documentation.

 We have already seen one example in which we used a static method to create an object, namely for lists.
 Here, we used the `List.of` method to create a list containing certain elements.
 Note how we are using `List` here to refer to the `List` class and then use a dot to indicate that we want to access a `static` method of this class.
 Similarly, we use the `LocalDate.of` method to create a `LocalDate` object.
 The documentation of this method is given [here](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/LocalDate.html#of(int,int,int)).